alwaysjiso0/my-projects/sugarholic/README.md

 #### JavaScript Features
 * Slider on main page
   * Slider is designed to slide automatically in a slow pace so that users do not have to click the next button themselves.
 This would be especially convenient for mobile device users since the screen size is not big enough to effectively hold ‘previous’ and ‘next’ button.
   * Auto slide interval is set to 4 seconds per slide to allow users to read the text written on the image.
-For devices smaller than width of 768px (tablets), the previous and next button is not displayed.
 * Header submenu drop down
   * Submenus are designed to drop down from the main menu when the user hovers (mouseover) on the main menu box.
 This is done by toggling an .open class on ‘mouseover’ and ‘mouseout’ function on JavaScript.
   * On hover on a specific submenu, the background of it transitions in color to highlight the location.
 This is a more simple change of CSS code, so it is done by the :hover code on CSS.
-  * For devices smaller than width of 768px (tablets), submenus are omitted.
 * Header main menu for smaller devices
   * For devices smaller than width of 768px (tablets), gnb main menu on the header section is hidden under a hamburger icon.
   * On click of the icon, the screen will be fully covered with a simple menu without sub menus.
   * The hamburger icon will change into a close button when the mobile menu is activated.
 The hamburger icon is made of 3 span codes with a certain width and height with a black background, and two spans transitions into a close button with CSS codes.
   * JavaScript is used to add a class when the hamburger icon is clicked. ‘active’ class will show the mobile menu, and tags with ‘block’ class added will be displayed to none.
+* Reservation number of guests select
+  * The HTML code is written with ‘dl’, ‘dt’, ‘dd’ tags.
+  * JavaScript written so that when user hovers on a dl section (text ‘Adult’, ‘Children’ holding), an .open class will be toggled on the ‘dd’ children.
+On ‘click’ of a certain ‘dd’ tag, the ‘dl’ text will be replaced with the ‘dd’ tag clicked.
+* Gallery image popup
+  * Before clicking an image, when the user hovers on an image, a dark background and white text will be displayed over the hovering item.
+This allows the user to know what the title of the image is that they are about to click.
+  * When user clicks on an image in a list of the .gallery class, a full-size image pops up over a translucent black background that covers the full screen using the ‘fadeIn’, ‘fadeOut’ function.
+* Popups
+  * When certain buttons are clicked, a popup box will appear.
+This is done by using Javascript’s ‘fadeIn’ and ‘fadeOut’ function on event.
+  * When certain buttons are clicked, an alert will popup on top of the screen, and the popup box will fade out.

 <img src="https://user-images.githubusercontent.com/70437869/161388488-1e5914e5-d112-4fa3-8e29-af74acc07f66.png" width="450" height="auto"/>